Most companies approach employee performance monitoring the wrong way. They either:

 Managers can use them as a central hub to assign work, monitor progress, and spot potential issues before they impact deadlines.

-- Clear accountability and ownership prevent important work from falling through the cracks and it’s easy to see who’s responsible for specific deliverables.
+- Clear accountability and ownership prevent important work from falling through the cracks and make it easy to see who’s responsible for deliverables.

 - Managers can spot potential delays before they become real problems, so they can adjust plans and redistribute work as needed.